 In Ayurvedic medicine, water chestnuts are used to calm the pitta dosha and act as a natural diuretic to promote urine production.
 They are also thought to support proper blood clotting and healthy libido and keep your bones strong.

 In Traditional Chinese Medicine, this aquatic vegetable is used to manage blood pressure, stabilize blood sugar, and treat ailments like hemorrhoids and diarrhea.
 Additionally, water chestnuts are believed to naturally soothe sore throats and optimize liver health as well.

 Wondering where to buy water chestnuts?
-While fresh water chestnuts may be difficult to find outside of specialty Asian markets, jarred or canned water chestnuts are available in most major grocery stores in the international or ethnic food section.
+While fresh water chestnuts may be difficult to find outside of specialty Asian markets, jarred or canned water chestnuts are available in most major grocery stores.

 There are many different ways to enjoy the multitude of health benefits that this aquatic vegetable has to offer.
 Here are a few easy water chestnuts recipes to try at home to help get you started:

 - Spicy Cucumber, Tomato and Water Chestnut Salad

 - Mushroom and Water Chestnut Lettuce Wraps